tanushri0804/tanushri0804/README.md

 ### Hi there, I'm [Tanu Shri](https://www.linkedin.com/in/tanu-shri-76b7a1242)👋🏻 <!-- <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="19px">  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px"> -->

 I am passionate about leveraging my skills in web and software development to create meaningful contributions in the tech industry.
-Proficient in HTML, CSS, JavaScript, and Python, I have hands-on experience developing responsive web applications and translating user needs into intuitive and engaging designs using tools like Figma and Adobe XD.
+Proficient in HTML, CSS, JavaScript, and React, I have hands-on experience developing responsive web applications and translating user needs into intuitive and engaging designs using tools like Figma and Adobe XD.
 I am eager to continue learning and growing, with a strong focus on enhancing user experiences through innovative projects.
 Seeking opportunities to apply my skills and gain valuable hands-on experience in the world of tech.